mfxox/ILCC/readme.md

 ##Updates
 * 2018-04-16 (Release of Version 0.2)
     - Implement calibration for perspective camera.
-    - Add the sample data and results for perspective camera calibration.
+    - Add sample data and results for perspective camera calibration.
-    - Add the feature hiding occluded parts by the chessboard when project the point cloud to the image.
+    - Add a feature that can hide occluded parts by the chessboard when project the point cloud to the image.
     - Some other minor changes.